cmk/connections/README.md

 One could object that the examples above are exceptional.
 Unfortunately, surprises can occur in completely mundane situations as well:

 ```
-λ> fromRational @Float 5000000.2 -- your fintech backend is under-charging 20¢ on every $5M transaction
+λ> fromRational @Float 5000000.2 -- your fintech app is under-charging 20¢ on every $5M transaction
 5000000.0
 λ> fromRational @Float 5000000.3 -- or is it over-charging 20¢?
 5000000.5